 Is it a good idea to have a backup plan for social media?

 Most of us agree that social media is integral to a company’s marketing efforts, because of the connections and exposure it can get for you.
 But there are inherent pitfalls.
 Remember MySpace?
 No. Neither does anyone else.
 Entire social platforms can disappear almost overnight.
+You can find yourself in the same situation as the US textile industry, which was overwhelmed by much cheaper overseas imports.

 Social media algorithms can change with the wind, and a company caught unprepared can be crippled if it depends on only one social media community.
 And what if someone with a grudge starts a campaign to get you banned?
 Innocence is harder to prove than guilt.
 Where do you go to get your reputation back?
 And incidentally, your business?